 - Turn them over with a wooden spoon occasionally.

 - They will be ready when they are brown and shriveled.

 - Once they are nearly cold put them into bags or containers for storage.

 Once you create the right conditions for the plant you can enjoy the unique taste of home grown peppers.

-Growing peppers in containers is an ideal way to grow vegetables when you do not have a garden.
-They can be left in a yard, on a patio or even in the house.
+Growing them in containers is an ideal way to grow vegetables when you do not have a garden.